A Teenage Boy Allegedly Tried To Detonate A Bomb At His School After Researching ISIS

 "We’d like to recognize and thank the students who notified faculty and the [school resource officer] of the suspicious backpack," police said in the statement.
 "Their immediate action played a large role in this incident ending with no injuries."

 About 1,100 students attend the school where the bomb was discovered.
-At a news conference Monday, Washington County School district spokesperson Steve Dunham described the lack of injuries as "a great outcome," but said the incident itself was shocking for the small, mostly rural community.
+At a news conference Monday, Washington County School District spokesperson Steve Dunham described the lack of injuries as "a great outcome," but said the incident itself was shocking for the small, mostly rural community.

 "It doesn't happen," he said.
 "And I think it's a shock to all of us that something like this has taken place in one of our schools."